aduvermy/digital-cv/work-exp.md

 ## Work experiences

-**Engineer responsible for developing a Python library for longitudinal data analysis in medical research at APHP** CDD | AIStrosigth (Inria), APHP | From June 2024 to decembre 2024
+**Engineer responsible for developing a Python library for longitudinal data analysis in medical research at APHP** <br>
+CDD | AIStrosigth (Inria), APHP | From June 2024 to decembre 2024 <br>
+Developed a flexible and scalable Python library for building metrics and clustering on longitudinal medical data, easily integrable with machine learning tools for advanced predictive analysis. <br>

 ---

 **CNRS Engineer employed by Lesaffre's Data Science Team.** <br>
-CDD | LBMC, Lesaffre | From January 2021 to June 2024
+CDD | LBMC, Lesaffre | From January 2021 to June 2024 <br>
+* Missions DataScience Lesaffre (60%) :
+Development of a haploid strain detection algorithm using random forest with NGS data.
+Development of Nextflow pipelines (Metagenomics, Transcriptomics) designed to be launched from custom API and connected to Cloud storage.
+NGS data mining and modeling.
+ * Mission LBMC (40%) :
+Development of a statistical framework for simulating and analyzing high-throughput RNAseq data with fixed, mixed, and interaction effects (@[HTRfit](https://htrfit-lbmc-yvertlab-vortex-plasticity-mutation-477701eb488dfd9.gitbiopages.ens-lyon.fr)).

 ---